lawrennd/old_talks/_accelerate/includes/accelerate-programme.md

 * Recruited a core research team working on the application of AI in mental health, bioinformatics, healthcare, string theory, and complex systems.

+* Created a research agenda and roadmap for the development of AI in science.

 * Funded 9 interdisciplinary projects:

   * Antimicrobial resistance in farming